mozilla/id-specs/browserid/formats-identity-certificate.md

 - `sub`: String.
 The email address being certified.
 This must be a string conforming to the HTML5 definition of an email address.
 - `iat`: Integer.
 The time at which the certificate was issued, in seconds since the UTC epoch.
 - `exp`: Integer.
 The time at which the certificate expires, in seconds since the UTC epoch.
 Certificates must expire within 24 hours of `iat`.
 - `pubkey`: Object.
-The user's public key, serialized as defined elsewhere in this specification.
+The client's public key, serialized as defined elsewhere in this specification.

 The fields `iss`, `sub`, `iat`, and `exp` are defined by JWT.
 The field `pubkey` is a Private Claim Name, as per JWT.

+Additional claims may be added by Identity Providers for application-specific use.
+All claims that are not understood by consumers SHOULD be ignored.